D4rkm4g1c/iOS/README.md

 A Frida script to bypass jailbreak and dynamic instrumentation detection in iOS apps using JailMonkey, DetectFrida, and JailBrokenHelper libraries.

 More tools and scripts will be added over time.

+# Disclaimer
+This repository and its contents are intended for educational and authorised security testing purposes only.
+Do not use these tools on applications or devices without explicit permission.